LinkTheCoder/LinkTheCoder/README.md

 - 💾 Tinkering with databases like PostgreSQL, Supabase etc.

-- 🔁 Also a bit DevOps like Docker, Git etc.
+- 🔁 Also a bit DevOps like Docker, Git Actions etc.

 - 🖥️ Use OS like Windows, WSL(Windows Subsystem for Linux), Android.

-- 🗄️ Simple web server use with Nginx(Local/VPS).